 Finally, don’t forget that the arrangement doesn’t only have to do with time; it is also about data.
 All the information you have used in the past has a degree of importance, maybe you’ll want to recheck it in the future, maybe not.

-It is better to know where an important file could be in case you need it than not knowing anything at all… Don’t forget to keep track of where you store past files, previous projects, and important emails.
+Knowing where an important file could be in case you need it is better than not knowing anything at all… Don’t forget to keep track of where you store past files, previous projects, and important emails.

 You can click here to learn more about maintaining an organized digital workspace.